kunokdev/cra-runtime-environment-variables/README.md

 # Runtime Environment Variables with Create React App, Docker and Nginx

 This repository shows how to implement **runtime** environment variables.
+Unlike traditional approach, this allows you to configure your React application via environment variables without need to build once again.

 Follow Medium post for additional info: